How to Grow Stunning Snapdragons from Seed Indoors

 Bottom watering is the most gentle and easy way to water your snapdragon seedlings.

-After sowing the snapdragon seeds, fill a drainage tray with about an inch of water and let the container sit in the tray to moisten the soil evenly.
-DO NOT leave the container in the tray full of water for over an hour.
+After sowing your seeds, fill a drainage tray with about an inch of water and let your seed container sit in it for a bit (no longer than an hour).

 Step 6: Cover With a Humidity Dome Lid